y-scope/clp/docs/src/dev-guide/components-log-viewer-webui.md

 ## Testing

-To run all unit tests:
+To run the server's unit tests:

 ```shell
 npm test